Tatarotus/pet-adoption-app/concepts.md

 This dependency array is a powerful feature because it allows you to optimize performance by controlling when your effects run.

+## Error boundaries

+[React Error Boundaries](https://reactjs.org/docs/error-boundaries.html) to handle errors in your application.

+An error boundary is a React component that can catch errors in its children and display a fallback UI.

+### Error Handling
+* Key features:
+    - Catch errors that occur in child components.
+    Prevent erros from propagating to parent components (up the components tree).
+    - Display a fallback UI.
+    - Log errors to an error reporting service.
+    - Display error messages to users.

+One of the use cases is to create a class component and in the componentDidCatch catch the error.